 With the English population in New England around 5,000 in 1635, why would the Tompkins (Tompkyns) come to the U.S.?
 There is no specific information on why they came to New England, but we might speculate that the Tompkins family came because they were Puritans.
 The years 1620 – 1640 has been called the “Great Migration”.
 During these years, early English settlers came primarily to Massachusetts or to the West Indies in family groups to seek religious freedom and to practice their Puritan religion.
 Ralph and his descendants lived many years in Salem, MA, home to John Endicott “a zealous and somewhat hotheaded Puritan”.
 Endicott sailed for New England on 20 June 1628.

 Ralph’s grandson John Jr. was born 1644 in Salem, MA.
 John Jr. moved with his family to Eastchester, NY in the 1660s probably shortly after the Dutch surrendered to the British (1664).
 Albany remained under British rule until the American Revolution.
 John Jr. had a son Edmund who had a son John Roger Tompkins.
 John Roger enlisted in the Loyal American Regiment on 27 Mar 1777 and fought to remain an English colony.
-John Roger we Has as a taken prisoner of war 16 Jul 1779.
+John Roger w as as a taken prisoner of war 16 Jul 1779.
 After the war, John Roger and family moved to New Brunswick with other Loyalist in 1783.
 Before leaving New York, he married Abigail Brewer of Dutch ancestry.

 The Canadian Years